-A solitary man with a mysterious, but certainly horrific, past goes about his business in the Amazonian jungle.
-He's the last of his kind.
+Until he was found dead on Aug.
+23, 2022, a solitary man with a mysterious, but certainly horrific, past went about his business, alone in the Amazonian jungle.

 The myth of the ninja has intrigued the world for centuries.
 A new Japanese research center is out to solve it.

 How do you keep 75,000 metalheads sufficiently beered?
 A pipeline, naturally.